2017 24 Hours of Daytona: Practice and qualifying

 The third practice session saw Max Angelelli lap quickest for WRT at 1:37.757, 0.148 seconds ahead of Barbosa.
 ESM was third and fourth after laps by Hartley and Scott Sharp, with WER's Cameron fifth.
 Gordon caused a stoppage early when he lost control of WTR's car.
 O'Ward led in PC with a 1:43.634 lap in Performance Tech's car, 0.824 seconds ahead of Remo Ruscitti in Starworks' second-place No. 8 entry.
 A 1:44.242 lap saw Briscoe's No. 67 Ford lead GTLM over Kévin Estre's No. 912 Porsche and Dirk Werner's No. 911 Porsche by less than a tenth of a second.
 Porsche paced GTD with Park Place's 911 of Jörg Bergmeister lapping 1:48.084, ahead of Robert Alon's No. 15 3GT Lexus.
 Jeroen Mul stopped the No. 16 Change Lamborghini on the track entering the Bus Stop chicane with half an hour left, red-flagging the practice again.

 In the last practice session, Jordan Taylor went fastest for WTR (1:36.790 on his final lap).
 Lapierre's rebuilt DragonSpeed Oreca was second, followed by Mustang Sampling's Fittipaldi in third.
 Rebellion was fourth after a lap by Jani, and René Rast's VisitFlorida Racing's No. 90 Cadillac was fifth.
 Yacamán's No. 20 BAR1 Oreca led PC with a 1:43.164 lap, faster than Wickens' No. 8 Starworks vehicle.
 Hand's No. 66 Ford paced GTLM with a 1:43.490 lap, 0.053 seconds quicker than Werner's No. 911 Porsche.
 GTD was led by Paul Miller's Audi of Calderelli with a late 1:47.455 lap, 0.056 seconds faster than Bleekemolen's Riley Mercedes-AMG; Kaz Grala's Change Lamborghini was third.
 The session had two stoppages.
 The first was at 13 minutes, when the Risi Ferrari leaked oil on the track.
 Emmanuel Anassis' DAC Lamborghini caused the second stoppage with a left-rear tire failure caused by low air pressure, destroying the car against the turn-one barrier; the car was moved to the pit lane on a flatbed truck.
-The IMSA allowed DAC to switch to a 2016 O'Gara Motorsports display Lamborghini.
+IMSA allowed DAC to switch to a 2016 O'Gara Motorsports display Lamborghini.